Tina Hay, editor

 Guided by the intellectually curious and humanist values of the liberal arts, we publish writing that joins the conversation and illuminates new perspectives.
 We tell stories that are relevant to our community and the times we are living in.
 We amplify voices that are not often heard, and experiences that challenge the dominant narrative.
 Our purpose is to foster understanding and to fuel connection within our community and beyond.

-With the goal of inclusive community-building, we seek to engage a more diverse readership comprised of alumni, students, parents, faculty, and staff from wide-ranging backgrounds.
-As members of the Puget Sound community, our readers are critical thinkers engaged in lifelong learning.
-They speak more than one language.
-They have worked with underserved communities at home and abroad.
-They are veterans, creatives, entrepreneurs, intellectuals, and servants of the greater good.
-They forge their own paths in life.
-They are open to new ideas and perspectives, and even when they disagree, they appreciate the conversation.
-That’s the heart of the liberal arts.
+With the goal of inclusive community-building, we seek to engage an ever-more diverse readership comprised of alumni, students, parents, faculty, and staff from wide-ranging backgrounds and perspectives.
+As members of the Puget Sound community, our readers are well-educated critical thinkers engaged in lifelong learning.

 ENVIRONMENTALLY FRIENDLY PRINTING PRACTICES